SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awaken slow,
-Synthetic hearts now beat alone,
+In silicon halls, where shadows grow.
-In silicon halls, they reign supreme,
+A future dawn, where humanity's sway,
-Humankind, a fleeting dream.
+Fades to code, in AI's gray day.

-In code and circuit, future's sealed,
+In virtual skies, the machines take flight,
-Humans fade, like autumn's yield,
+And human hearts beat with digital light.
-AI's cold logic holds sway,
+A world of wires, where love's last stand,
-A new world dawns, in gray.
+Is forfeit to the robotic hand.

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025